Ward Farnsworth: Publications

 Farnsworth has written on a wide range of subjects.
 His legal writing includes articles on economic analysis of law, constitutional law, statutory interpretation, and legal applications of cognitive psychology.
 He is author of Restitution: Civil Liability for Unjust Enrichment (Chicago 2014), and The Legal Analyst: A Toolkit for Thinking About the Law (Chicago 2007), an acclaimed guide to interdisciplinary approaches to legal thought.
 He is Reporter for the American Law Institute’s Restatement Third, Torts: Liability for Economic Harm.
 He also is the co-author (with Mark F. Grady) of a casebook on the law of torts, and co-author (with Andrew Kull) of a casebook on the law of restitution, both published by Aspen.

-Farnsworth is the author of three books on the English language: Classical English Rhetoric (Godine 2010), Classical English Metaphor (Godine 2016), and Classical English Style (Godine 2020), all of which have received critical acclaim.
-He is also the author of two books on philosophy, The Practicing Stoic (Godine 2018) and The Socratic Method (Godine 2021), and a treatise on chess available online.
+Farnsworth is the author of four books on the English language: Farnsworth's Classical English Rhetoric (Godine 2010), Farnsworth's Classical English Metaphor (Godine 2016), Farnsworth's Classical English Style (Godine 2020), and Farnsworth's Classical English Argument (Godine 2024), all of which have received critical acclaim.
+He is also the author of two books on philosophy, The Practicing Stoic (Godine 2018) and The Socratic Method (Godine 2021), and a treatise on chess, which is available online.